yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 When dumping RomFS to disk, there has to be enough free space.
 Morph [added a check to avoid users trying to dump without enough room.](https://github.com/yuzu-emu/yuzu/pull/6451)

-Due to a bug in the Microsoft Visual C++ (or just MSVC) compiler, a crash could happen when trying to access folders recursively in order to load game dumps on yuzu’s game list.
+Due to a bug in the Microsoft Visual C++ (or just MSVC) compiler, a crash could happen when trying to access folders recursively in order to load game dumps in yuzu’s game list.
-Morph fixed it by changing the `recursive_directory_iterator` class [for the `directory_iterator` class.](https://github.com/yuzu-emu/yuzu/pull/6448)
+Morph fixed it by replacing the `recursive_directory_iterator` class [with the `directory_iterator` class](https://github.com/yuzu-emu/yuzu/pull/6448).

 ## UI changes

-Some changes by Epicboy have been done to the title bar.
+Some changes have been done to the title bar by epicboy.
-To begin with, now games [will display if they are built for the 32-bit or 64-bit instruction set.](https://github.com/yuzu-emu/yuzu/pull/6535)
+To begin with, games will now [display if they are built for the 32-bit or 64-bit instruction set.](https://github.com/yuzu-emu/yuzu/pull/6535)
-This will help determine if Unsafe CPU should be used to get the previously mentioned performance optimization.                                                .
+This will help determine when `Unsafe CPU` should be used to get the previously mentioned performance optimization.

-Additionally, [the GPU vendor will now be displayed too.](https://github.com/yuzu-emu/yuzu/pull/6502) This is not only for debugging purposes or for providing better support to users, it also clarifies which driver is in use on systems running multiple GPUs.
+Additionally, [the GPU vendor will now be displayed too.](https://github.com/yuzu-emu/yuzu/pull/6502) This is not only for debugging purposes or providing better support to users, it also clarifies which driver is in use on systems running multiple GPUs.
 One would think there are only 3 vendors per API, but that’s far from reality.
-[By checking the list](https://github.com/yuzu-emu/yuzu/pull/6502/files) you can see there are many different reported vendors for different needs, including CPU software rendering drivers.
+[By checking the list](https://github.com/yuzu-emu/yuzu/pull/6502/files), you can see there are many different reported vendors for different needs, including CPU software rendering drivers.

-As their first Pull Request for yuzu, [OZ](https://github.com/OZtistic) [corrected the size of the Per-Game configuration window and removed the useless “help” button](https://github.com/yuzu-emu/yuzu/pull/6514) in the top right corner.
+For their first Pull Request with yuzu, [OZ](https://github.com/OZtistic) [corrected the size of the Per-Game configuration window and removed the useless “help” button](https://github.com/yuzu-emu/yuzu/pull/6514) in the top right corner.

 {{< imgs
 	"./oz.png| Thanks OZ!"
   >}}

-toastUnlimited added a new option to the right click context menu on any game on yuzu’s game list.
+toastUnlimited added a new option to the right click context menu on any game in yuzu’s game list.
-You can now [right click a game and start it from there](https://github.com/yuzu-emu/yuzu/pull/6426) with any custom per-game configuration you may have, or start it with the current global settings.
+You can now [right click a game and launch it](https://github.com/yuzu-emu/yuzu/pull/6426) with any custom per-game configuration you may have, or with the current global settings.

 {{< imgs
 	"./start.png| Quick way to test two different sets of settings"
   >}}

-Column sizes of the game list used to constantly resize during updates or DLC installation to NAND, resulting in an extreme width that made the game list uncomfortable to use.
+Column sizes in the game list used to constantly resize during updates or DLC installation to NAND, resulting in an extreme width that made the game list uncomfortable to use.
 Maide [put a stop to this](https://github.com/yuzu-emu/yuzu/pull/6402), improving the quality of life of our UI.

 [Kewlan](https://github.com/yuzu-emu/yuzu/pull/6413) is back at it, this time